traefik/traefik/docs/content/https/acme.md

 ## The Different ACME Challenges

-!!! warning "Defining one ACME challenge is a requirement for a certificate resolver to be functional."
+!!! warning "Defining one ACME challenge is a requirement for a certificates resolver to be functional."

 !!! important "Defining a certificates resolver does not result in all routers automatically using it.
 Each router that is supposed to use the resolver must [reference](../routing/routers/index.md#certresolver) it."